ExplicITConsulting/set-outlooksignatures.com/outlookaddin.md

   - If you want or do not want to disable client signatures configured by your users.
   - Your cloud environment and the ID of the Entra ID app (required for Exchange Online mailboxes only).
   - Enable or disable debug logging.
+  - Add custom code to the add-in so you can directly influence which signature it will set.
+    For example, you can set a specific signature…
+      - …when there are only internal recipients, or another signature when there are external recipients
+      - …depending on the from email address
+      - …when a specific customer is in the To field
+      - …when the current item is a mail or an appointment
+      - …when the current item is a new mail, or another signature when it is a reply or a forward
+      - …depending on the subject
+      - …or any other condition derived from the information available in the customRulesProperties object

+      See '.\sample code\CustomRulesCode.js' in the Outlook add-in folder for details.
 - Run '`run_before_deployment.ps1`' in PowerShell.
 - Upload the content of the '`publish`' folder to your web server.